meet08062000/meetshah-blog/content/posts/you-are-wrong-about-religion-3.md

 **Teacher**: I will surely answer this question too in the next lecture!
 Thankyou everyone!

-So that was part 3 of this series, hope you enjoyed it, stay tuned for part 4 as well!
+So that was part 3 of this series, hope you enjoyed it, do check out [part-4](/posts/you-are-wrong-about-religion-4) as well!